michaelyeah7/magics_sim/README.md

 Control the cartpole using manually calculated forward dynamics.
 Training converges at very fast speed(first two episodes).
 The cartpole can keep upright for 200 timesteps.

-For this demo, dynamics is implemented by jaxRBDL.
 Training time takes 2 hours for 100 episodes on MAC.
 Can't tell any convergence from loss graph.
 The cartpole can keep upright for 57 timesteps.
 ```
 python examples/cartpole_NN_rbdl.py
 ```